TENANT BASED RENTAL ASSISTANCE

 Participants should be aware that the Authority is required to participate in the Wisconsin Homeless Management Information System (HMIS).
 For a complete disclosure of the information that is collected, please read the Consumer Notice.

 Program participants work with a case manager for supportive services.
 The case manager works with the participant to solve problems that lead to the housing emergency.
-Case management services are a required part of the rental assistance.

 HOW DO I APPLY?